EXCLUSIVE: Woman Details Being Attacked By 'Unhinged' Man While Walking In Rittenhouse Square

 “He’s still out there, he’s an unassuming-looking person.
 I think he can go under the radar and continue to sexually assault women,” she said.

 The Special Victims Unit is investigating.
-Anyone with information is asked to call Philadelphia police.MORE NEWS: COVID In Pennsylvania: Contact Tracing Breach Impacts Private Info Of 72K People
+Anyone with information is asked to call Philadelphia police.MORE NEWS: President Joe Biden To Visit 30th Street Station In Philadelphia On Amtrak's 50th Anniversary

 CBS3’s Alicia Roberts reports.